MittaAI/mitta-community/cookbooks/piratebot/README.md

 1. Navigate to both the `pirate-bot` and `pirate-memories` pipelines and then copy the ID of each pipeline.
 1. Put each of the IDs for the pipelines in the `bot.conf` file.
 The pipeline config names are labeled to match.
+1. Finally, navigate to your [settings](https://mitta.ai/settings) on MittaAI and copy your token.
+1. Edit the config file and put your MittaAI token in the correct location.
-1.
+1. Save the config file.

 ### Launch the Bot
 As covered above, the bot will need an external callback handler mapped to your local machine to function correctly.
 If the bot is deployed onto a dedicated server on the Internet, you will need to provide a URL to the callback handler that either has the IP address or named address of the server, plus the port number you are running it on.

 You may need to deal with firewalls as well.
 If you don't know anything about running servers, try checking out [Google Cloud](https://cloud.google.com/).
 There are scripts in the `scripts` directory that will let you start a bot on a Google cloud server that will cost you about $20 a month.
+Some editing require.
+Pop into [SlothAI's Discord](https://discord.gg/SxwcVGQ8j9) for help.

 To launch the bot locally, run the following: